guilmette/guilmette/README.md

 - 👋 Hi, I’m @guilmette
-- 👀 I’m interested in Pyton!!
-more to come later :)
+- 👀 I’m trying to get better in Python!! more to come later :)

 <!---